 Step 2: Create sensors for daily tracking

-The whole home energy monitor reports realtime watt usage and kWh usage since the monitor was reset.
+The whole home energy monitor reports real-time watt usage and kWh usage since the monitor was reset.
 It doesn’t keep track of the total usage today or how much was used yesterday.
 In order to keep track of daily power usage, I created two new MQTT sensors:

 - platform: mqtt name: "kWh usage yesterday" unit_of_measurement: "kWh" state_topic: "power/wholehome/yesterday" qos: 2 - platform: mqtt name: "midnight kWh running total" unit_of_measurement: "kWh" state_topic: "power/wholehome/midnight" qos: 2